motet-a/gtsearch/README.md

 It listens on `localhost` by default.

-The repositories and the SQLite files are stored in `/gs/server/var/` in the container.
+Repositories and SQLite files are stored at `/gs/server/var/` in the container.
 Feel free to create a volume.

 That’s it.